HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-is_nonzero                               Yes      Yes      No      No        No       Yes       No        No       No     torch.Tensor isfinite                                 Yes      Yes      Yes     No        Yes      Yes       Yes       Yes      Yes    torch.Tensor isinf                                    Yes      Yes      Yes     No        Yes      Yes       Yes       Yes      Yes    torch.Tensor isnan                                    Yes      Yes      Yes     No        Yes      Yes       Yes       Yes      Yes    torch.Tensor isneginf                                 Yes      Yes      Yes     No        Yes      Yes       Yes       Yes      Yes    torch.Tensor isposinf                                 Yes      Yes      Yes     No        Yes      Yes       Yes       Yes      Yes    torch.Tensor item                                     Yes      No       No      No        No       No        No        No       No     torch.Tensor
+is_nonzero                               Yes      Yes      No      No        No       Yes       No        No       No     torch.Tensor isfinite                                 Yes      Yes      Yes     No        Yes      Yes       Yes       Yes      Yes    torch.Tensor isinf                                    Yes      Yes      Yes     No        Yes      Yes       Yes       Yes      Yes    torch.Tensor isnan                                    Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch.Tensor isneginf                                 Yes      Yes      Yes     No        Yes      Yes       Yes       Yes      Yes    torch.Tensor isposinf                                 Yes      Yes      Yes     No        Yes      Yes       Yes       Yes      Yes    torch.Tensor item                                     Yes      No       No      No        No       No        No        No       No     torch.Tensor